Find A Dealer Near You!

 There are other factors that may influence a slight change in the levels of radon in the home at any given time, such as:

-Heavy storms-Severe weather has a more pronounced effect on radon levels due to the changes in barometric pressure, and also the effect on soil around the home.
+• Heavy storms-Severe weather has a more pronounced effect on radon levels due to the changes in barometric pressure, and also the effect on soil around the home.
 Soil can potentially be stirred up by driving wind and rain, which can make it easier for the gas to rise towards the surface.

-This may sound rather startling, but don’t worry-- radon gas does exist everywhere, but it’s not always at highly toxic levels.
+This may sound startling, but don’t worry-- radon gas does exist everywhere, but it’s not always at highly toxic levels.
 The EPA and US Surgeon general state that if levels of radon exceed the range of 2-4 picocuries (pCi/L), action should be taken and a radon mitigation system should be installed for the safety of those living in the home, as well as taking measures to seal off the entry points of the gas as much as possible.

-With the use of these systems, the gas is pulled out of the earth using air suction, funneling the gas up through piping and out into open air above the roof, where it can then diffuse safely among the other gasses in the atmosphere.
+With the use of these systems, the gas is pulled out of the earth using air suction, funneling the gas up through piping and out into open air above the roof, where it can then diffuse safely among the other gases in the atmosphere.

-If you’re concerned that your home may have higher levels of radon than deemed safe, the experts here at National Radon Defense are just a call or click away, reach out today.
+If you’re concerned that your home may have higher levels of radon than deemed safe, the experts here at National Radon Defense are just a call or click away, reach out today